 Federal support programs

-The Mexican government recognizes the needs of single mothers and has implemented specific programs to offer direct assistance.
-One of the best known is the Program for the Well-being of People in Vulnerable Situations, This program provides bimonthly financial support to single mothers.
-To access this benefit, applicants must prove their single mother status and meet certain requirements, such as providing their CURP (Unique Population Registry Code), proof of address, and birth certificates for their children.
+The Government of Mexico recognizes the needs of single mothers and has implemented specific programs to offer direct aid.
+One of the best known is the Program for the Well-being of People in Vulnerable Situations, which provides bimonthly financial support to women who raise their children alone.
+To access this benefit, it is necessary to prove the status of a single mother and meet certain requirements such as CURP, proof of address, and children's birth certificates.

-In addition, there is the program Benito Juárez Welfare Scholarships, This program is aimed at elementary school students whose parents or guardians face vulnerable situations, including single mothers.
-This support helps cover school expenses and promotes continued education for children and adolescents.
+Additionally, there is the Benito Juárez Welfare Scholarships program, aimed at basic level students whose parents or guardians face vulnerable situations, including single mothers.
+This support helps cover school expenses and promotes the educational continuity of children and adolescents.

 State and municipal support

-Several states and municipalities, such as Mexico City and Jalisco, have their own aid programs.
-In Mexico City, the Single Mothers Support Program provides monthly economic transfers, while in Jalisco, the program Inclusive Jalisco It offers resources and guidance for personal and professional development.
+Various states and municipalities, such as Mexico City and Jalisco, have their own aid programs.
+In CDMX, the Support Program for Single Mothers grants monthly financial transfers, while in Jalisco, the Inclusive Jalisco program offers resources and guidance for personal and professional development.

-It is recommended to visit the state or municipal DIF offices to find out about the specific support programs available in your area.
-Each entity may offer different programs, amounts, and requirements.
+It is advisable to go to the state or municipal DIF offices to inquire about the specific supports available in your locality.
+Each entity may handle different modalities and amounts, as well as particular requirements.

 Access to free medical services

-As a single mother, you are entitled to free health services through the Institute of Health for Well-being (INSABI).
-This organization replaces the former Seguro Popular, and guarantees medical care, medications and laboratory tests at no cost to you and your children, regardless of your employment status or previous affiliation.
+As a single mother, you have the right to free health services through the Institute of Health for Well-being (INSABI).
+This organization replaces the former Seguro Popular, and guarantees medical care, medicines, and laboratory tests at no cost to you and your children, regardless of your employment status or previous affiliation.

-If you are a formal worker, you can also access IMSS or to ISSSTE, institutions that offer medical services, daycare, and special support programs for working mothers.
+If you are a formal worker, you can also access IMSS or ISSSTE, institutions that offer medical services, daycare centers, and special support programs for working mothers.

 Psychological support and family guidance

 Emotional well-being is just as important as financial well-being.
-Therefore, National System for the Integral Development of the Family (DIF) It provides psychological support services, family therapy, and emotional support groups for single mothers.
-These services are usually free or low-cost and can make a significant difference to your quality of life and that of your children.
+For this reason, the National System for Integral Family Development (DIF) provides psychological care services, family therapy, and emotional support groups for single mothers.
+These services are usually free or low-cost, and can make a big difference in your quality of life and that of your children.

 Childcare centers and nurseries

-To facilitate the integration of single mothers into the workforce or education system, there are subsidized daycare and childcare options available.
-IMSS It offers daycare for affiliated working mothers, while the DIF and some state governments provide safe spaces for childcare, with reduced fees or exemption from payment depending on socioeconomic level.
+To facilitate the incorporation of single mothers into the labor or educational sphere, there are options for subsidized daycare centers and childcare facilities.
+The IMSS offers daycare centers for affiliated working mothers, while the DIF and some state governments provide safe spaces for childcare, with reduced fees or exemption from payment depending on socioeconomic level.

 Educational support programs

 In addition to federal scholarships, some states offer tutoring programs, extracurricular workshops, and recreational activities for children of single mothers.
-These support programs aim to foster the children's holistic development and provide peace of mind to the mothers.
+These supports seek to foster the comprehensive development of minors and provide peace of mind to mothers.

 Access to housing and other benefits